I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wdi/nc-dot11wdi-ndis-wdi-tx-dequeue-ind.md

 <p>If the TAL does not have enough credit to dequeue a maximum cost frame, it should issue an <a href="..\dot11wdi\nc-dot11wdi-ndis-wdi-tx-send-pause-ind.md">NdisWdiTxSendPauseIndication</a> instead of an <i>NdisWdiTxDequeueIndication</i>.</p>

-<p>The TxMgr may return a list of <a href="https://msdn.microsoft.com/library/windows/hardware/ff568388">NET_BUFFER_LIST</a> that exceed the limit of the number of frames, frame cost, or quantum.
-This only happens if the frames are being requeued/replayed after being send completed with status of Postponed and with identical sequence number, which indicates they were originally transmitted as part of a single A-MSDU.</p>

-<p>A subset of the parameters may not be applicable to a device.
-For instance, the maximum frame count may not apply to a store and forward device (message-based bus interface).</p>

-<p>The following parameters are ignored by TxMgr under these circumstances.</p>

-<p>The TAL should provide accurate parameters whenever possible to guarantee fairness and avoid overwhelming TIL/target resources.  </p>

-<p>If the TAL does not have enough credit to dequeue a maximum cost frame, it should issue an <a href="..\dot11wdi\nc-dot11wdi-ndis-wdi-tx-send-pause-ind.md">NdisWdiTxSendPauseIndication</a> instead of an <i>NdisWdiTxDequeueIndication</i>.</p>

-<p>The TxMgr may return a list of <a href="https://msdn.microsoft.com/library/windows/hardware/ff568388">NET_BUFFER_LIST</a> that exceed the limit of the number of frames, frame cost, or quantum.
+<p>The TxMgr may return a list of <a href="..\ndis\ns-ndis--net-buffer-list.md">NET_BUFFER_LIST</a> that exceed the limit of the number of frames, frame cost, or quantum.
 This only happens if the frames are being requeued/replayed after being send completed with status of Postponed and with identical sequence number, which indicates they were originally transmitted as part of a single A-MSDU.</p>

 ## -requirements
 <table>